 Why Do I Need to Get Involved in Rainwater Harvesting?

-An investment in rainwater harvesting will reduce your water bill and pay for itself in a very short period of time.
-With Texas being in the worst drought in history and lake levels critically low, water in Texas can no longer be taken for granted.
-The cost of water and city imposed restrictions are rising and will continue to do so over the next decade as global warming rapidly increases our daily temperatures, leading to evaporation of our fresh water supply.
+An investment in a rainwater collection system will reduce your water bill and pay for itself in a very short period of time.
+Long droughts have humbled our tendency to take water for granted and recent rainy weather has already helped our customers recover the costs of their initial installation.
+The cost of water and city imposed restrictions are rising and will continue to do so over the next decade as our daily temperatures rise, leading to evaporation of our fresh water supply.
 Investing in a rainwater harvesting system today will benefit you in the future.

 How Can Collecting Rain Water Help Me?